hoosnick/freelance-job-notifier/README.md

 ## Usage

-The script fetches new projects from [Kwork.ru](kwork.ru) at regular intervals (default: every 10 minutes) based on specified categories.
-When a new project is found, it sends a notification to the Telegram group with project details.
+The script fetches new projects and jobs at regular intervals based on specified categories.
+When a new project/job is found, it sends a notification to the Telegram group with project/job details.

 ## Thanks